jenmyers/thereportmargins.com/_posts/2015-09-04-on-how-to-do-everything-part-two.md

 ---
 layout: note
-title: On how I do everything, part two
+title: On how to do everything, part two
 ---

 One of the psychological rhythms I’ve carried with me into adulthood is that fall is for new starts and fresh work.
 With eighty-degree weather in Chicago and Labor Day still pending, it’s not quite fall yet—but my own summer of lax habits and project breaks is coming to a close and now I’m rededicating myself to Doing Things.